animir/node-rate-limiter-flexible/README.md

 * `dbName` `Default: 'rtlmtrflx'` Database where limits are stored.
 It is created during creating a limiter

+#### Options specific to Mongo

+* `dbName` `Default: 'node-rate-limiter-flexible'` Database where limits are stored.
+It is created during creating a limiter.
+    Doesn't work with Mongoose, as mongoose connection is established to exact database.

 #### Options specific to Cluster

 * `timeoutMs` `Default: 5000` Timeout for communication between worker and master over IPC.